qubolino/flybaby/README.md

 1. get the sensor modules and connect them to esp32
    1. MPU6050 ic2 pins SDA 4, SCL 5, INTerrupt 15
    1. MS5607  ic2 pins SDA 4, SCL 5
-   1. serial GPS serial pin RX 13 (only this one is needed as we don't send instructions to GPS module)
+   1. serial GPS serial (mine is GN-801) pin RX 13 (only this one is needed as we don't send instructions to GPS module)
    1. pull-down or capacitive button on pin 12
    1. audio on pin 17 (still to be tested -- my device does not have audio for the time being)
 1. Get a KoBo mini and install XCsoar on it http://gethighstayhigh.co.uk/kobo-self-build/